-Understanding data from random experiments Student constructs knowledge with teacher guidance. ary Sec ond lary Student applies knowledge by the end of the school year.
+Understanding data from random experiments → Student constructs knowledge with teacher guidance. ary Sec ond ary Student applies knowledge by the end of the school year.
 Student reinvests knowledge.
-Elementary Cy cle ne Cycle Two A. Processing data from random experiments 6 1 2 3 4 5 Simulates random experiments with or without the use of technological tools 2.
+Elementary cle ne Cycle Two A. Processing data from random experiments 6 1 2 3 4 5 1.
+Simulates random experiments with or without the use of technological tools 2.
 Experiments with activities involving chance, using various objects (e.g. spinners, rectangular prisms, glasses, marbles, thumb tacks, 6-, 8- or 12-sided dice) 3.
-In activities involving chance a. recognizes variability in possible outcomes (uncertainty) recognizes equiprobability (e.g. quantity of objects, symmetry of an object such as a cube) c. becomes aware of the independence of events (e.g. rolling dice, tossing a coin, drawing lots) 4.
+In activities involving chance a. recognizes variability in possible outcomes (uncertainty) recognizes equiprobability (e.g. quantity of objects, symmetry of an object such as a cube) becomes aware of the independence of events (e.g. rolling dice, tossing a coin, drawing lots) 4.
 Uses tables or diagrams to collect and display the outcomes of an experiment Compares the outcomes of a random experiment with known theoretical probabilities 6.
-Distinguishes between prediction and outcome 7.
-Conducts or simulates random experiments involving one or more steps (with or without replacement, with or without order) $\rightarrow$ Identifies the type of random variable: discrete or continuous o.
-Identifies the type of fandom variable, discrete of continuous × $\vdash$
+Distinguishes between prediction and outcome Conducts or simulates random experiments involving one or more steps (with or without replacement, with or without order) → 8.
+Identifies the type of random variable: discrete or continuous

-( a. tables, tree diagram b. networks, tables, diagrams, Venn diagrams ( Note: In developing their probabilistic thinking skills, students are introduced to the language of $\rightarrow$ sets, which is considered to be a comprehension and communication tool. a gapmatria finura C c. geometric figures C 0.
-Defines the sample space of a random experiment $\rightarrow$ 1.
-Recognizes certain, probable, impossible, simple, complementary, compatible, $\rightarrow$ C incompatible, dependent, independents events 7 - C 12.
-Distinguishes between mutually exclusive and non-mutually exclusive, and - between dependent and independent events C 3.
-Uses fractions, decimals or percentages to quantify a probability Recognizes that a probability is always between 0 and 1 - 14.
-Recognizes that a probability is always between 0 and 1 15.
-Predicts qualitatively an outcome or several events using a probability line, among o ther thing gs s a. certain, possible or impossible outcome b. more likely, just as likely, less likely event 16.
-Uses factorial notation, if necessary C Note: This notation may be introduced in CST. - H H C 17.
-Recognizes, depending on the context, different types of probabilities: - experimental, theoretical, subjective $\vdash$ C ı۵.
-Defines or interprets the concept of odds/chance (odds for and odds against) (e.g. makes connections between odds and probabilities) (o.g. makes connections between odds and probabilities) 19.
-Defines or interprets the concept of mathematical expectation (e.g. makes C ٠. connections between mathematical expectation and weighted mean) $\vdash$ An about a mark ability after the В. Analyzing probability situations 6 1 2 3 4 5 ( 1.
-Represents an event using different registers (types of representation)) 2.
+( a. tables, tree diagram b. networks, tables, diagrams, Venn diagrams \rightarrow + ļ ( Note : In developing their probabilistic thinking skills, students are introduced to the language of sets, which is considered to be a comprehension and communication tool. ~ ( c. geometric figures \star Defines the sample space of a random experiment ( 10.
+Dennes the sample space of a fandom experiment \rightarrow ( 11.
+Recognizes certain, probable, impossible, simple, complementary, compatible, \rightarrow - incompatible, dependent, independents events 4.0 Distinguishes between mutually exclusive and non-mutually exclusive, and ( 12. between dependent and independent events 4.0 Uses fractions, decimals or percentages to quantify a probability ( 13.
+Uses fractions, decimals of percentages to quantify a probability × - ( 14.
+Recognizes that a probability is always between 0 and 1 - Γ 15.
+Predicts qualitatively an outcome or several events using a probability line, among c other thing gs 1 a. certain, possible or impossible outcome b. more likely, just as likely, less likely event 16.
+Uses factorial notation, if necessary ļ Note : This notation may be introduced in CST. - - - ( 17.
+Recognizes, depending on the context, different types of probabilities: ~ experimental, theoretical, subjective ~ ( 18.
+Defines or interprets the concept of odds/chance (odds for and odds against) (e.g. makes connections between odds and probabilities) \star 19.
+Defines or interprets the concept of mathematical expectation (e.g. makes ( connections between mathematical expectation and weighted mean) F В. Analyzing probability situations 6 1 2 3 4 5 1.
+Represents an event using different registers (types of representation)) ( 2.
 Compares qualitatively the theoretical or experimental probability of an event occurring 3.
-Distinguishes between theoretical and experimental probability $\rightarrow$ C Calculates the probability of an event
+Distinguishes between theoretical and experimental probability \rightarrow ( Calculates the probability of an event